Advertising copywriter

 You'll focus on providing the written words (the copy) for an advertising campaign, while the art director will deal mainly with the visual images.
 Copy can include:

-- creating headlines, slogans, catchphrases, straplines and body copy for print advertising and leaflets
+- headlines, slogans, catchphrases, straplines and body copy for print advertisements and leaflets

-- writing for web advertising, social media and mobile applications
+- writing for digital advertising, including websites, social media and mobile platforms

-- creating scripts for radio jingles and TV commercials.
+- scripts for radio jingles and TV commercials.

 You'll also work with media planners/media buyers and the production department to fully develop an advertising campaign.